vkarim/density-dpus/README.md

 Density DPUs (depth processing units) are mounted above doorways.
 The DPU sends a request to the API when a person passes underneath (+1 when towards the DPU, -1 when walking away from the DPU).

-You are provided with a CSV file of raw events from a handful of DPUs, and a floorplan indicating DPUs, doorways, and spaces.
+A CSV file of raw events from a handful of DPUs, and a floorplan indicating DPUs, doorways, and spaces is linked to below:

 ![space diagram](https://raw.githubusercontent.com/DensityCo/api-hw/trunk/space-diagram.png)